Scotopic vision: Wavelength sensitivity

 The CIE 1951 scotopic luminosity function.
 The horizontal axis is wavelength in nm.

 The normal human observer's relative wavelength sensitivity will not change due to background illumination under scotopic vision.
 The wavelength sensitivity is determined by the rhodopsin photopigment.
 This is a red pigment seen at the back of the eye in animals that have a white background to their eye called Tapetum lucidum.
 The pigment is not noticeable under photopic and mesopic conditions.
 The principle that the wavelength sensitivity does not change during scotopic vision led to the ability to detect two functional cone classes in individuals.
 If two cone classes are present, then their relative sensitivity will change the behavioral wavelength sensitivity.
 Therefore, experimentation can determine "the presence of two cone classes by measuring wavelength sensitivity on two different backgrounds and noting a change in the observer's relative wavelength sensitivity."

 The behavior of the rhodopsin photopigment explains why the human eye cannot resolve lights with different spectral power distributions under low light.
 The reaction of this single photopigment will give the same quanta for 400 nm light and 700 nm light.
 Therefore, this photopigment only maps the rate of absorption and does not encode information about the relative spectral composition of the light.

 In scientific literature, one occasionally encounters the term scotopic lux which corresponds to photopic lux, but uses instead the scotopic visibility weighting function.
 The scotopic luminosity function is a standard function established by the Commission Internationale de l'Éclairage (CIE) and standardized in collaboration with the ISO.

 The maximum scotopic efficacy is 1700 lm/W at 507 nm (compared with 683 lm/W at 555 nm for maximum photopic efficacy).
 While the ratio between scotopic and photopic efficacies is only around 2.5 counted at peak sensitivity the ratio increases strongly below 500 nm.

 Resolution

-For adaption to occur at very low levels, the human eye needs to have a large sample of light across the signal in order to get a reliable image.
+For adaptation to occur at very low levels, the human eye needs to have a large sample of light across the signal in order to get a reliable image.
 This leads to the human eye being unable to resolve high spatial frequencies in low light since the observer is spatially averaging the light signal.

 Another reason that vision is poor under scotopic vision is that rods, which are the only cells active under scotopic vision, converge to a smaller number of neurons in the retina.
 This many-to-one ratio leads to poor spatial frequency sensitivity.

 General perception

-High-level visual perception is similar with scotopic as with photopic sight with people reading with unimpaired accurately (though twice as long fixations), able to recognize faces, and show a face inversion effect.
+High-level visual perception is similar with scotopic as with photopic sight with people reading with unimpaired accuracy (though twice as long fixations), able to recognize faces, and show a face inversion effect.